Scale-free correlations in the dynamics of a small (N ~ 10000) cortical network: Results

 We proceed now to measure the spatial scale of the correlation decay, i.e.\ the correlation length (from now on we focus on $C(r)$ since the other correlation functions yield similar results).
-We compute $C(r;W)$ and $\xi_0(W)$, given by $C(\xi_0(W);W)=0$, on boxes of side $W$ ranging from $100\,\mu$m to $1\,$mm for each plane of each mouse ($\xi_0$ vs.\ $W$ averaged over all planes is shown for all mice in Fig.~\ref{fig:r0_ave_all}, similar results are obtained when combining all planes in a single 3-$d$ dataset, see SI).
+We compute $C(r;W)$ and $\xi_0(W)$, given by $C(\xi_0(W);W)=0$, on boxes of side $W$ ranging from $300\,\mu$m to $1\,$mm for each plane of each mouse ($\xi_0$ vs.\ $W$ averaged over all planes is shown for all mice in Fig.~\ref{fig:r0_ave_all}).
 We find that $\xi_0$ grows linearly with $W$: this observation is crucial, because it implies that the system is \emph{scale free} \cite{cavagna_physics_2018, grigera2021}, i.e.\ that the correlation length is larger than the system size, with the consequence that the scale for decorrelation is given by the system size, or by the observation window $W$.
 If there was a correlation scale smaller than the system size one would have \emph{logarithmic}, rather than linear, growth of $\xi_0$, which is not what we observe (Fig.~\ref{fig:r0_ave_all}, inset).